-The following information has been provided by the Company in response to the requirements of § 315a (1) sentence 1 nos.
+The following information has been provided by the Company in response to the requirements of § 289a HGB and § 315a (1) sentence 1 nos.
 1 to 9 HGB:

-- As at 30 June 2022, the share capital of Borussia Dortmund GmbH & Co.
+- As at 30 June 2023, the share capital of Borussia Dortmund GmbH & Co.
 KGaA amounts to EUR 110,396,220.00 and is divided into 110,396,220 no-par value ordinary bearer shares.
 All of the shares have been admitted to trading on the Regulated Market (Prime Standard) of the Frankfurt Stock Exchange and to the over-the-counter markets (Open Market) in Berlin, Bremen, Stuttgart, Munich, Hamburg and Düsseldorf.
+Effective 25 July 2023, the shares were relisted on the SDAX.
 Each no-par value share entitles the holder to one vote at the Annual General Meeting.
 The Company has only one class of shares, and all shares carry the same rights and obligations.
 All other rights and responsibilities attaching to the Company’s shares are determined in accordance with the German Stock Corporation Act (Aktiengesetz, “AktG”).

 - Restrictions affecting the voting rights or transfer of the shares, and